TodePond/TodePondDotCom/wikiblogarden/health/sulfasalazine/readme.md

 > Maybe they're understaffed, and don't have time to write a new email?
 Surely it takes longer to manually deal with it?

 > Maybe they don't believe me?
 Do they think I've just not understood how prescriptions from your doctor work?
+And they think it's simpler if they prescribe it instead?

 ## Email